NicoloCavalli95horses/KMS-web-testing/content/01 Notes/timing attack.md

 The basic idea is that the time it takes a system to process an operation *can depend on the internal data*. ==An attacker can send specific inputs and precisely measure the response time to infer information==.

 **Early Terminating String Comparison**
-If an authentication function verifies a password character by character and stops when it finds an error, ==the processing time will be longer if the first few characters are correct==.
+If an authentication function verifies a password character by character and stops when it finds an [[error]], ==the processing time will be longer if the first few characters are correct==.
 - An attacker can test characters one at a time and reconstruct the password.

 **Decrypting Cryptographic Data**